swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 #### Closures

-Closures have the same semantics as unapplied function references, with different syntax because the property-wrapper attribute needs to be specified on the closure parameter declaration.
-The `log` function from above can be implemented as a closure to take in the wrapped-value type:
+Closures have the same semantics as unapplied function references, albeit with different syntax because the property-wrapper attribute needs to be specified on the closure parameter declaration.
+The above `log` function can be implemented as a closure that takes in the wrapped-value type:

 ```swift
 let log: (Int) -> Void = { (@Traceable value) in